 Now, with that said, “strange” ingredients is sort of a loose term, in my opinion.
 What one person defines as strange or uncommon another person may define as totally attainable.
 I’m going to do my best to stick to simple recipes that use common ingredients and require 30 minutes or less.
 That said, this is a HEALTHY food blog, so a recipe may call for coconut flour instead of whole wheat flour because I’m trying to healthify (<<not a word but should be) a recipe for you.
 Plus, I kind of love coconut flour and, from what I’ve seen, most grocery stores sell it these days.

-Before this post gets any longer, can we PLEASE talk about caramelized onions?
+Ok but can we PLEASE talk about caramelized onions?
 Have I professed my love for them before?
 Maybe, but I’m going to do it again.
 Gahhhh—they’re just…. perfect.
-Perhaps—dare I say—THE BEST way to eat onions.
+Perhaps—dare I say—THE BEST way to eat onions?!
 If I’m being honest, I’d never roasted spaghetti squash before.
 Turns out, it’s really simple and getting the “spaghetti” out of the squash is weirdly fun and it’s a great way to enjoy a spaghetti-like dish without using actual pasta.

-This caramelized onion spaghetti squash should come together in around 30 minutes, but it may be more like 35 depending on the size of your squash.
+This caramelized onion spaghetti squash should come together in about 45 minutes, but it may be more like 50 depending on the size of your squash.
 The larger the squash, the longer it’s going to take to roast.
 Mine was not very big—maybe 2-3 lbs—and it fed both my brother and I, so you definitely don’t need anything too too big, and as for the cheese, it’s completely optional–seriously, your call!